Maud of Wales: Queen of Norway

 Queen Maud quickly adapted to her new country and duties as a queen consort.
 A court was formed, and Marie Magdalena Rustad was appointed her principal lady-in-waiting.
 Maud played a strong and dominant role within the court and family, but a discreet role in public.

 Queen Maud with her husband and their son in July 1921.

 During her first years in Norway, she and her husband were photographed in Norwegian folk costumes, and enjoying winter sports such as skiing, to give them a Norwegian appearance in the eyes of the public.
 She disliked representation but performed her role as a queen with great care, and used clothes and jewellery to make a regal impression.
 She supported charitable causes, particularly those associated with children and animals, and gave encouragement to musicians and artists.
 Among her projects was Dronningens Hjelpekomité (the Queen's Relief Committee) during World War I. She supported the feminist Katti Anker Møller's home for unwed mothers (1906), which was regarded as radical, designed furniture for the benefit of the Barnets utstilling (Children's Exhibition) 1921, and sold photographs for charitable purposes.
 An avid rider, Maud insisted that the stables of the royal palace in Oslo be upgraded.
 Maud supervised much of this project herself and was greatly inspired by the Royal Mews in London when the stables were expanded.

-Maud continued to regard Great Britain as her true home even after her arrival in Norway, and visited Great Britain every year.
+Maud continued to regard England as her true home even after she arrived in Norway, and visited every year.
 She mostly stayed at her Appleton House, Sandringham, during her visits.
-She did, however, also appreciate some aspects of Norway, such as the winter sports, and she supported bringing up her son as a Norwegian.
+She did, however, also appreciate some aspects of Norway, such as the winter sports.
+She supported bringing up her son as a Norwegian.
 She learned to ski and arranged for English gardens at Kongsseteren, the royal lodge overlooking Oslo, and at the summer residence at Bygdøy.
 She is described as reserved as a public person but energetic and with a taste for practical jokes as a private person.

 Maud's last public appearance in Britain was at the coronation of King George VI and Queen Elizabeth in May 1937 at Westminster Abbey.
 She sat in the royal pew at Westminster Abbey next to her sister-in-law Queen Mary and her niece Mary, Princess Royal, as part of the official royal party.

-Maud also acquired a reputation for dressing with fashionable chic.
+Maud also acquired a reputation for dressing in fashionable chic.
 An exhibition of numerous items from her elegant wardrobe was held at the Victoria and Albert Museum in 2005 and published in the catalogue Style and Splendour: Queen Maud of Norway's Wardrobe 1896–1938.